-Did you know that lentil nutrition is an effective way to support your clean eating habits.
+Did you know that lentil nutrition is an effective way to support your clean eating habits?
 If weight management is your goal, then this week’s challenge is crucial for you!
-The same is true if you struggle to get a sufficient amount of protein from your food.
+The same is true if you struggle to get a sufficient amount of protein and fiber from your food.

-I will also reveal to you my ultimate red lentil soup recipe including a short video tutorial.
+I will also reveal to you my ultimate legume soup recipe including a short video tutorial.
 I think it is the most perfect and clean dish to implement legumes in your meal planning – and it’s quick and easy.

 What are legumes?

 Legumes are plants with seed pods that split into two halves.
 Examples of edible seeds from plants in the legume family are lentils, beans, peas, and soybeans.

 Lentil nutrition facts